-Frederick Robinson took over and was there until his death in 1892, the year the Royal Oak was first connected to mains water after a pipe from Long Eaton was laid over the canal bridge.
+Meanwhile, Mary’s niece Frances Ann seems to have stayed around Long Eaton, where she married Frederick William Robinson in 1878.
+Frederick Robinson is thought to have bought the pub in the late 1870s and after Mary Harrison died in 1880 he took over the licence.
+He remained until his death in 1892, the year the Royal Oak was first connected to mains water after a pipe from Long Eaton was laid over the canal bridge.

-Frederick Robinson’s widow, Frances, then took over the licence.
-After she married Thomas Parker in 1894 it was transferred to his name.
+His widow Frances Ann (who’d arrived as a little girl in the 1860s) then took over the licence.
+She married again, to Thomas Parker in 1894, and the licence was transferred to his name.
 In 1901 he was charged with selling watered-down rum and with permitting drunkenness on the premises.
-Frances died in 1909 but Thomas Parker stayed on until at least 1911.
+Frances died in 1909, but Thomas Parker continued as the licensee.
+In 1913/14 Thomas and the five Robinson children from Frances’ first marriage had the Royal Oak rebuilt.
+Thomas Parker died in 1916.

-Frederick and Frances Robinson had 4 sons and a daughter.
+Frances had had 4 sons and a daughter with Frederick Robinson.
 The oldest, Frederick, went to London to work at the Royal Small Arms factory in Enfield.
 The daughter, Stella, married Jack Sisson in 1916.
 By 1921 Stella Sisson was the licensee at the Royal Oak, while Jack worked as a storeman for Ericsson in Beeston.
-Her younger brother, Samuel Robinson (a lace draughtsman at Brittania Mills) was living with her, as were 3 (Parker) stepsisters and a stepbrother.
+Her younger brother, Samuel Robinson (a lace draughtsman at Brittania Mills) was also living there, as were 3 (Parker) stepsisters and a stepbrother.

 By 1939 Stella Sisson and her brother Samuel Robinson were partners at the pub.
 In 1941 they formed the Royal Oak Hotel (Sawley) Ltd company, with three other members of the Robinson family.

-From 1946 to 1957 the landlord was Samuel Lee, a former engine driver.
-He left to take over a pub in Bulwell, where he was found dead in his beer cellar 5 years later.
+From 1946 the landlord was Samuel Lee, a former engine driver and perhaps a relation of the Mary Lee who’d married Joseph Harrison of the Royal Oak 100 years earlier.
+Samuel left Sawley in 1957 to take over a pub in Bulwell, where he was found dead in his beer cellar 5 years later.

 In the early 1960s the landlord was LG Edwards.